ibexa/documentation-developer/docs/guide/data_migration.md

 ### match-property

-The `match-property` parameter, together with `value`, enables you to select which data from the Repository to export.
+The optional `match-property` parameter, together with `value`, enables you to select which data from the Repository to export.
 `match-property` defines what property should be used as a criterion for selecting data.
 The following properties are available (per type):